-- Narrative report Grantees must use the Quarterly Report Form for Community Mediation Performance Grants.
-At the end of the grant period or the conclusion of the grant project, whichever comes first, grantees must submit the Year-End Summary Report.
-Both of these forms can be downloaded from: http://mdcourts.gov/procurement/grants/macro/index.html - MADtrac MACRO Summary Report April 1, 2017 to the end of the current period. - Financial report An Excel workbook will be provided to grantees at the start of the award.
+- Quarterly Narrative Report Grantees must use the Quarterly Report Form for Community Mediation Performance Grants.
+This form can be downloaded from: http://mdcourts.gov/procurement/grants/macro/index.html - MADtrac MACRO Summary Report April 1, 2018 to the end of the current period. - Financial report An Excel workbook will be provided to grantees at the start of the award.
 The financial report consists of the appropriate quarter's detail expenditure report and invoice.
 The detail report must be submitted even if no funds have been spent in a quarter.